bbc/childrens-games-starter-pack/docs/build-pipeline.md

 be placed in the root directory and include the following fields:

 * gameUrl: path to the main js file
-* embedVars: this should equal the embedVars stored in our CMS
+* embedVars: this should equal the embedVars stored in our CMS, this must contain as a minimum:
+  * statsAppName: cbeebies/cbbc as appropriate
+  * statsCounterName: your TPM can provide you this value

 We've included an [example file](../src/configuration.json) for reference.